 using or disclosing data.
 The US Department of Health and Human

-Who will be affected by HIPAA?
+Who is affected by HIPAA?

-Covered Entities include:
+Covered entities include:

 - All health plans